jrdeslippe/perfportsite/docs/perfport/summary/index.md

 ## Recommendations

-At present, the reality is that the options for writing performance portable code are fairly immature and evolving rapidly.
+At present, the reality is that the options for writing performance portable code are fairly immature and evolving rapidly (see individual approach pages for list of pros + cons).
 But, as we saw in our case studies, likely some level of code divergence (`IFDEF`s etc) will be necessary to get code that performs near its ceiling on all of Cori, Theta, Titan and Summit.

 However, we've shown that performance-portability approaches and implementations are evolving and maturing extremely quickly, and now is a good time to consider evaluating these approaches in your applications and device a longer strategy.